nshaheer/RentSafe/api/README.md

 If the lease analysis is complete then we need to simply get the results of the analysis in MongoDB and return them.

-If not, engage the `services` to fetch Entity Recognition and Classification job results, analyse them and update the lease in MongoDB
+If not, engage `services` to fetch Entity Recognition and Classification job results, analyze them and update the lease in MongoDB.

 The above 2 goals are hence encapsulated in the `use_cases` folder.
-These usecases, which is the interface exposed to the public via HTTP utilize `infrastructure` and `services` as needed.
+These usecases, providing the interface exposed to the public via HTTP, utilize `infrastructure` and `services` as needed.

 ## Infrastructure
-3rd aprty components critical to RentSafe.
+3rd party components critical to RentSafe.

 ### Entity Recognizer
 A minimal interface wrapping the AWS `boto3` library and it's AWS Comprehend interface for entity recognition.